myoomotwani/Poker-Hand-Calculator/README.md

 # How to run

-There are 2 flavors to run this program
+There are 2 flavors to run this program.

 - Actual game play : In this flavor , Dealer class generates a pack of 52 cards.
 Shuffles cards using random generator.
 Then deals cards accordingly.
 For each of the players , winning hand is then determined.
 Run PokerGamePlayDemo class to use this mode.